Receiving Fulfilled Transfer Orders

 -

-If there are multiple fulfillments open, a page displays the open fulfillments.
+If there are multiple open fulfillments, a separate page displays them in a list.
 Click Receive next to the fulfillment that corresponds to the transfer order you want to receive against.
 This enables NetSuite to link the item fulfillment cost to the item receipt cost.

 For details on steps to receive orders, read Receiving Orders.